dmbarbour/wikilon/docs/Runtime.md

 ## Stack Representations

-Modeling two stacks and a heap in a single address space needs some attention.
+Modeling multiple stacks in a single address space needs some attention.

 I don't want anything complicated here.

-One option that appeals to me is to track the top of each stack in a fixed-size mutable region.
-When about to overflow or underflow the stack head region, we shunt part to or from the heap.
-We do so in large chunks, so we have sufficient buffer space to continue.
-The stack buffer determines the maximum 'bounce' of a function before we start thrashing, but even when thrashing we can guarantee some productive motion.
+One option that appeals to me is paging.
+The top couple pages of each stack are considered 'volatile' and are tracked together with registers.
+When the stack is about to overflow, we move the older page into the heap.
+We go the opposite direction on underflow.
+Even worst case paging behavior can guarantee productivity if stack pages are large compared to maximum arity `(a9)`.
+Further, old stack pages are readily subject to generational GC.

 ## Linear Space?